Dezen-freedom-block-by-block/smartdrive/README.md

 ## Running a Miner
-The miner is the muscle of the SmartDrive subnet, playing a crucial role in securely and distributedly storing user information.
+The miner is the muscle of the SmartDrive subnet, playing a crucial role in securely and distributed storing user information.
 As an essential component of the system, miners ensure that data remains accessible and protected against loss or corruption.
 Thanks to the miners, the network can offer a robust decentralized storage solution, where data is efficiently distributed across multiple nodes.
 In addition to storing data, miners are also responsible for maintaining the integrity of the information, quickly responding to requests for data retrieval and removal.
 Their performance is continuously evaluated and rewarded, incentivizing a high level of reliability and efficiency in data storage and management.
 In summary, miners provide the physical and operational infrastructure that enables the SmartDrive subnet to operate with security, efficiency, and resilience.

 ### Hardware Requirements
 There is not a strict requirements in order to run a miner.
-However, as a miner, you will be rewarded in base on your speed processing the requests and your available space.
+However, as a miner, you will be rewarded in base on your service processing requests and storing the data.

 ### Launching a Miner
 1. Register the miner on the SmartDrive subnet